fivetran/dbt_shopify_source/README.md

 ## Step 4: Enable `fulfillment_event` data

 The package takes into consideration that not every Shopify connector may have `fulfillment_event` data enabled.
 However, this table does hold valuable information that is leveraged in the `shopify__daily_shop` model in the transformation package. `fulfillment_event` data is **disabled by default**.

-Add the following variable to your `dbt_project.yml` file to enable modelling of fulfillment events:
+Add the following variable to your `dbt_project.yml` file to enable the modeling of fulfillment events:
 ```yml
 # dbt_project.yml